-It was one of those days where the sky was so blue and the clouds on the horizon so fluffy and tall that you wanted to be on top of them.
-You ached to climb those white mountains in the sky.
-And so that is why Ara nodded her head decisively and slid down from the bed.
-Today was just the day for it.
+It was one of those days where the sky was so blue and the clouds so fluffy and tall that Ara wanted to climb up to their tops.
+And so that’s why she nodded her head decisively from where she stood.
+Today, among the last days of freedom left, was just the day for it.

-She loved her attic room except for the fact that there was no way she could see out of either window unless she stood on her tip toes on top of her bed.
-She stopped and listened.
+She loved her attic room except for the fact that there was no way she could see straight out of either window even as she stood on her tip toes on top of her bed.
+The air was cool enough to raise goosebumps and her toes relished in the fading warmth from her blankets as she stopped and listened.
 Not a sound from downstairs.
-Ara yanked on her faded jeans and pulled her favourite T out from inside her pillow case.
+Ara yanked on her worn jeans and pulled her favourite T out from inside her pillow case.
 It had innumerable stains, a few holes and a long patch on a back shoulder.
-The picture of the gull on it was faded but you could still see some of the detail of the feathers on the two upraised wings.
+The picture of the gull on it was faded in parts but you could still see some of the detail of the feathers on the two upraised wings.
 She never put it in the wash because her mother had threatened to throw it out so many times.
-But it was so comforting as she pulled it on.
+It was so comforting as she pulled it on.

-She stepped underneath one of the windows and reached her hands up.
-Her Dad had opened it in the Spring; the days were already becoming shorter so she knew he’d be closing it soon.
-Ara passed her hands back and forth in the air.
-A little cool.
-She’d need a jacket — her grey squall jacket was just the thing!
-She rooted through the piled up clothes in the closet and pulled out a wad of grey nylon from near the bottom.
-It was wrinkled but she didn’t care.
-It went on quickly and she zipped up the front to cover any trace of the gull shirt just in case Mom or Dad were already up.
+She’d need a light jacket–her grey squall was just the thing!
+It took some rooting through the piled up clothes in the closet but she managed to pull out a wad of grey nylon from near the bottom.
+Wrinkled when she shook it out but it would still work just as well.
+It went on quickly and she zipped up the front to cover any trace of the gull shirt.
+And there was a hood.
+Bonus!
+Just in case Mom or Dad were already up.

-She tiptoed down the attic steps to the hall in the same mismatched socks she’d been wearing for six days.
-Ara’s record was eleven but with the first day of school coming in three days, she didn’t think it likely she was going to make it.
+Ara tiptoed down the attic steps to the hall in the same mismatched socks she’d been wearing for six days.
+Her record was eleven but with the first day of school coming in three days, she didn’t think it likely she was going to make it.
 It was fun to try anyway.
-She reached the door and opened it a crack.
-A peek down the hall assured her that no one was there.
+A peek down the hall through the door opened only a crack assured her that no one was about.

-She closed the door and tiptoed back up to her room.
-Stopped again in the middle of the floor, she listened for sounds of her brother or parents waking up.
+Carefully, she closed the door and tiptoed back up to her room.
+Again, she stopped again in the middle of the floor, held her breath and listened for sounds of her brother or parents waking up.
 Still nothing.
-Ara walked over to her desk and pulled the small wooden hedgehog bookshelf out from the edge of the old wainscotting.
-Between the lip and her desk a small dark space lay in shadow.
+Ara walked over to her desk and pulled the small wooden hedgehog bookshelf out from where it hit the sloping ceiling.
+Between that and her desk a dark space lay in shadow.

-The voice that emerged from the darkness was low and a little hollow sounding.
+The voice that emerged from the darkness was low and mellow sounding.
+It always reminded her of a man on a radio station that her Mémère liked to listen to.
 “Good morning, Ara.
 I hope your sleep was restful.”

 “Y-y-es.
-Y-you can come out fort-ty-t-two-O-seven.”
-Ara spoke in a whisper: from her point of view it lessened her stutter.
+Y-you can c-come out fort-ty-t-two-O-seven.”
+Ara whispered: she felt it lessened her stutter.

-A ragged-edged discus-like object floated out and flew up to a few centimetres from Ara’s face.
+A ragged-edged discus floated out and up to several centimetres from Ara’s face.
 Most of the body was a translucent yellow colour with a three centimetre blue sphere in the centre.
 As it rotated the sphere looked green in the morning light.
-It always reminded Ara of a tiny flying saucer made of silicon.
+Her friend always reminded Ara of a tiny, silicon flying saucer.

 “Thank you, Ara.
 You are dressed.
 Are we going out?”